Essential things to pack for travelling + free PDF printable!

 As for the hand cream and lip balm, if you’re going to fly to your destination, the air in the cabin is extra dry, so you might end up with very dry hands and lips.
 It just feels better to moisturize them.
 And even if you’re driving, different climates (mountains, for example) or extra dry hotel air can make your hands and lips crack.
 Ouch!

 Then, when I see that we’ll need clean socks or something, I’ll quickly wash them in the sink.
-Or, since we usually stay in apartments or houses these days, I’ll just throw everything that’s dirty in the washing machine.
+Or, since we usually stay in apartments or houses these days, I’ll just throw everything dirty in the washing machine.

 - Underwear – 1 for each night spent, plus one extra